sbancuz/Appunti/IO devices.md

 In Linux we have 3 types of devices
 - character devices $\to$ characterized by a char stream, writing has immediate impact on the device memory
-- block device $\to$ memory is seen as a bunch of numbered blocks, each addressed by some number.
+- block device $\to$ memory is seen as a bunch of numbered blocks, each addressed by some number with random access.
 - network device $\to$ it deal with packets of information

 To access them we can just have to open them like any other file.
 In fact they are stored as **special files** in the file system inside `/dev/XX`.
 Each driver has also 2 ids to identify them.
 A **major** to  define the driver and a **minor** to distinguish different of the same types of devices.